dpakGit/100_Days_of_DevOps/Kubernetes_Tasks/07_Deploy_ReplicaSet_in_Kubernetes_Cluster/Task.md

 kubectl get rs

 kubectl get pods

 The kubectl get rs command will show you the ReplicaSet, and the kubectl get pods command will show you the pods created by the ReplicaSet.
-You should see 4 pods running with names starting with httpd-replicaset.
+You should see 4 pods running with names starting with nginx-replicaset.